sylvainschmitt/sylvainschmitt/README.md

 ### 👋 Hi there!

-**I'm Sylvain**, soon to be an ecologist at CIRAD (https://www.cirad.fr), a French research center working with developing countries on environmental and development issues.
+**I'm Sylvain**, an ecologist at CIRAD (https://www.cirad.fr), a French research center working with developing countries on environmental and development issues.
 I am currently conducting research into modeling the joint effect of climate change and anthropogenic disturbance on the dynamics of Amazonian tropical forests.

 More info at https://sylvainschmitt.netlify.app/.